-(CNN) — It was once an exclusive five-star resort floating directly over Australia's Great Barrier Reef.
-For years, it sat dilapidated in a North Korean port, a 20-minute drive from the Demilitarized Zone, the restricted area that separates the two Koreas.
+It was once an exclusive five-star resort floating directly over Australia’s Great Barrier Reef.
+Today, it sits dilapidated in a North Korean port, a 20-minute drive from the Demilitarized Zone, the restricted area that separates the two Koreas.

 For the world’s first floating hotel, that’s the last stop in a bizarre 10,000-mile journey that began over 30 years ago with glamorous helicopter rides and fine dining, but ended with a tragedy.